Spike Team: Other characters

 A businesswoman without scruples, she wants to take possession of the whole Evertown.
 In order to participate in the tournament, she buys the best women's volleyball team in the market, the Black Roses, and takes an unconventional coach, Max Coachrane.
-She has a cat named Veleno and is allergic to flowers; she's always looking for ways to stay young and fight belly, baldness, and wrinkles.
+She has a cat named Veleno and is allergic to flowers; she's always looking for ways to stay young and fight the tummy, baldness, and wrinkles.